The GPHF-Minilab™ - Protection Against Counterfeit Medicines

 Drug Quality Verification at Low Costs

 GPHF-Minilabs contain the essential lab ware, chemicals, and a full range of control substances for reference purposes.
 Supplies include sufficient quantities in order to perform about 1000 assays while ensuring that the total material costs for one test run do not exceed three Euros.

 A Complete Laboratory in One Suitcase

 A heavy-duty flight case contains the essential components - a full range of glassware for sample extraction, preparation, pipetting and spotting, high performance chromatographic plates, developing and detection chambers, electronic pocket balance, UV lamps with different wavelengths, a hot plate and calliper rules.
 Even pens and pencils are included.

 Succesful Networking and Minilab Use

 Other Minilab users are, for example, public drug procurement agencies and faith-based drug supply organisations in Nicaragua and Bolivia, medicines regulation authorities in Indonesia and Papua New Guinea, consumer protection institutions in India and Pakistan, diocesan hospitals in Ghana and Cameroon, scientific societies and business institutions in Laos and Thailand as well as the Bill and Melinda Gates Foundation (BMGF) in cooperation with the London School of Hygiene and Tropical Medicine (LSHTM) for rolling back malaria projects in East Africa.

-Overall, nearly 900 Minilabs have been supplied to almost 100 countries out of which Tanzania, Uganda and Myanmar adopted the technology for post-marketing antimalarial drug quality monitoring already.
+Close to 1000 Minilabs have been supplied to more than 100 countries out of which Tanzania, Uganda and Myanmar adopted the technology for post-marketing antimalarial drug quality monitoring already.